Reezonate/EasyOffset/README.md

 Not compatible with other offset adjustment mods (e.g. SaberTailor, ControllerTweaks)

+Config values are different from base game settings, SaberTailor, etc.

 **PC ONLY**!
 Quest version is planned, but not guaranteed

 # Coming soon™